dtcenter/METplus/docs/Release_Guide/release_steps/open_release_issue.rst

   * "Create the |projectRepo| vX.Y.Z-betaN (or -rcN) release" for a development release.

-* For an official or development release, assign the issue to the current |projectRepo| development project.
+* For an official or development release, assign the issue to the corresponding |projectRepo| development project.

 * For a bugfix release, assign the issue to the organization level support project.